 We currently have a membership of over 200 families.

 Amongst the management committee alone we have many collective years of experience of parenting RTS offspring, from baby to adult.
-We maintain close links with Prof R C M Hennekam, a Dutch geneticist who has organised and carried out research into RTS, and who continues to take a great interest in the syndrome.
+We maintain close links with Professor Raoul Hennekam, a Dutch geneticist who has carried out research into RTS and who continues to take a great interest in this syndrome.

-We are also fortunate to have Dr Adam Shaw, who runs an RTS clinic at Guy’s Hospital in London, and Prof Chris Oliver and his team from the School of Psychology at the University of Birmingham, as regular attendees at our get-togethers.
+We are also fortunate to have Dr Adam Shaw, who runs an RTS clinic at Guy’s Hospital in London, and Professor Chris Oliver and his team at the School of Psychology in the University of Birmingham, as regular attendees at our get-togethers.

-We are affiliated to Contact-a-Family, the UK-wide charity providing support, advice and information for families with disabled children.
+We are affiliated to Contact, a UK-wide charity providing support, advice and information for families with disabled children.

 The RTS Support Group registered office is 39 Hale Road, Heckington, Sleaford, Lincs, NG34 9JN.
 Company number: 7866190.
 Registered as a charity in the UK, number 1147765.

-Articles of RTS Support Group – These are the rules by which the group has to abide.
+The RTS Support Group Articles of Association are the rules to which we adhere.
 All new members should read these, as they govern your membership.